 Bing Nursery School is part of the School of Humanities and Sciences at Stanford University and serves as a laboratory for the Department of Psychology.
-The School of Humanities &Sciences (H&S) is the foundation of a liberal arts education at Stanford.
-The school encompasses 23 departments and 25 interdisciplinary programs.
-H& S is home to fundamental and applied research, where free, open, and critical inquiry is pursued across disciplines.
-The department established the school in 1966 to serve as a site for research and training in child development.
-Bing provides high quality educational programs to over 500 young children (2-5 years) each year, their parents, students in training, and research and teaching faculty.
+The department established the school in 1949, and the current building in 1966, to serve as a site for research and training in child development.
+It provides high quality educational programs to over 550 young children (2-5 years) each year, their parents, students in training, research and teaching faculty, and educators worldwide.

 Plan and implement creative and challenging curriculum projects and activities in the areas of language and literacy, cognitive, emotional, social, and physical growth; plan and structure environments to facilitate activities.

 Provide instruction to children; identify emerging curriculum and work with the children on short-term and long-term projects.

 Use observation skills to record children's behavior and maintain anecdotal records.

 Work directly with parents providing verbal updates and interpreting their children's behavior; may conduct conferences with families including initial developmental history intake, spring review and home visits.